robfatland/pythonbytes/pascal/README.md

  1       4       6       4       1
 ```

 and so on.
 We have a start!
+See the bottom of this page for a reminder on what we did at our first meeting.
-And now to finish our project we need four things:
+Now to finish our project we need four things:

 - First we need a way to `print()` lines that do not have a linefeed built in (that skips to the next line)
   - This is so we can glue together each row of the triangle from its pieces so it looks like this: